If you love God’s word, you will want to understand the New Testament genres.

 These writings aren’t intended to be used to predict the precise date when the end of the world will happen.
 But they are designed to encourage us to endure to the end of our lives and be ready for Jesus to come in God’s perfect time.

-Having an idea of the literary genre is an essential ingredient in understanding the various books of Scripture.
-If we misunderstand the genre, we risk misunderstanding the author's meaning (both to their original audience and applying it to our lives!).
+Knowing the literary genre is essential for understanding the various books of Scripture.
+If we misunderstand the genre, we risk misunderstanding the author’s meaning (both to their original audience and applying it to our lives!).
 But once we get the genre, God speaks even more clearly and helps us find our next steps in knowing and following him.